Have a Successful Spring Turkey Season with BaseMap

 4) Aerial Imagery

 Having a visual guide is always helpful when scouting or hunting new areas.
-The topo maps helped me get a good understanding of how steep the terrain would be in areas I was unfamiliar with, while the satellite views provided me with a good visual of the properties' layout.
+The topo maps helped me get a good understanding of how steep the terrain would be in areas I was unfamiliar with, while the satellite views provided me with a good visual of the property's layout.
 Since turkeys roost in trees, but tend to strut in fields, I could look for open fields or clear cuts that had wooded lots nearby.

 While out scouting, using the SmartMarkers to mark sign such as tracks, scratching, or droppings gave me a visual of possible patterns and roosting areas that I could reference while hunting.
 The SmartMarkers include weather conditions so if I found and marked fresh sign, I could reference that during future scouting trips or while hunting to compare the conditions to see if they had an impact.